 The most significant difference between the original and modern rules is that modern fights can’t last forever.
 This is because the original rules didn’t specify any required number of rounds for the fight to end.
 For this reason, old boxing matches used to have many rounds until one of the boxers couldn’t continue due to exhaustion or got knocked out.

 Another important difference is that new rules have been added to disqualify a fighter if caught using banned substances during a boxing match.
-As a result, the usage of various banned substances is a great concern in the modern boxing era than in the 1860s, when the Queensberry rules were introduced.
+As a result, the use of various prohibited substances is a new concern in the modern boxing era compared to the 1860s, when the Queensberry rules were introduced.
+These issues with banned substances were virtually non-existent during that time.

 RECOMMENDED READING What is Banned/Illegal in the UFC?